cloudify-cosmo/docs.getcloudify.org/content/cli/executions.md

 ### list

+#### Usage
-Usage: `cfy executions list [options]`
+`cfy executions list [options]`

-List executions
+List executions.

-If `DEPLOYMENT_ID` is provided, list executions for that deployment.
+If `DEPLOYMENT_ID` is provided, lists executions for that deployment.
-Otherwise, list executions for all deployments.
+Otherwise, lists executions for all deployments.

 #### Optional flags

 * `-d, --deployment-id TEXT` -
-                        The deployment ID to list executions for
+                        The ID of the deployment for which executions are to be listed.
 * `--include-system-workflows` -
-                        Include executions of system workflows
+                        Include executions of system workflows.
-* `--sort-by TEXT` -    Key for sorting the list
+* `--sort-by TEXT` -    Key for sorting the list.
-* `--descending` -      Sort list in descending order [default: False]
+* `--descending` -      Sort list in descending order. [default: False]
+* `-t, --tenant-name TEXT`      The name of the tenant on which the executions occurred.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example